Effective Aug. 1, 2013

 Fridays: 6 a.m.–4:30 p.m.

-* All commuter student and faculty/staff lots are closed midnight–6 a.m.
+* All commuter student and faculty/staff/visitor lots are closed midnight–6 a.m.

-Violations for parking in commuter lots after midnight always are strictly enforced.
+Violations for parking in commuter/faculty/staff/visitor lots after midnight are always strictly enforced.
 During a snow emergency, vehicles parked in a commuter lot after midnight will be ticketed and towed to allow snow removal.

 All other parking regulations are strictly enforced at all times.